LesFerch/RunHidden/README.md

 **Note**: Some antivirus software may falsely detect the download as a virus.
 This can happen anytime you download a new executable and may require extra steps to whitelist the file.

-# Summary

-**RunHidden** launches any PowerShell script or batch file with no console window.

 ## Usage examples

 **Example 1**:\